 The field of animation is a specialized area of art.
 It blends artistic expression with practical applications.
 Similar fields that allow a blend of art into everyday uses include graphic design, user experience (UX) design, and user interface (UI) design.
 Graphic designers create images for company logos, websites, and more.
 UX and UI designers focus on a product’s design, ensuring it’s user-friendly and meets the target audience’s needs.

-To enter one of these other fields, you’ll need creativity and training.
-Graphic Designers must have strong foundations in color theory, typography, layouts, and graphic design software knowledge.
-UX/UI Designers use software to create wireframes, prototypes, mockups, or user flows.
-Since most UX/UI Designers work in teams, they need strong collaboration and communication skills.
-Creative software– like Sketch, Photoshop and Illustrator, among others– allows UX/UI Designers or Graphic Designers to work their magic and are included with an Adobe Creative Cloud subscription.
+To enter these fields, you’ll need both creativity and training.
+Graphic designers must have strong foundations in color theory, typography, layouts, and graphic design software knowledge.
+UX/UI designers use software to create wireframes, prototypes, mockups, or user flows.
+Since most UX/UI designers work in teams, they need strong collaboration and communication skills.
+Creative software—like Sketch, Photoshop, and Illustrator, among others—allows UX/UI designers or graphic designers to work their magic and are included with an Adobe Creative Cloud subscription.

 Graphic design, most experts agree, is not as hard to learn as UX or UI design.
 However, graphic design requires more creativity.
 UX design calls for data management and research skills, plus creativity.
-Becoming a UI Designer occasionally requires coding knowledge, which can be incredibly challenging.
+Becoming a UI Designer may require coding knowledge, which can be quite challenging.

 Practice, Practice, Practice

-As an artistic skill, the best way to overcome challenges in learning animation is to practice techniques repeatedly.
-This may not seem like solid advice, but there is very little that you can do that is more effective than simply animating more and more complex designs to sharpen your skills as an animator.
+As an artistic skill, the best way to overcome challenges in learning animation is to repeatedly practice techniques.
+This may not seem like solid advice, but there is very little that you can do that is more effective than simply animating more and more complex designs to sharpen your skills as an Animator.

 Complementary Design Training

-Another way to ease the process of learning digital animation skills is to complement animation training with other digital design skills, such as learning Photoshop or Illustrator.
-These skills will translate to animation training and make students more comfortable using computer-aided design software.
+Another way to ease the process of learning digital animation skills is to complement animation training with other digital design skills such as learning Photoshop or Illustrator.
+These skills will complement animation training and make students more comfortable using computer-aided design software.

 Learn Animation with Hands-on Training at Noble Desktop

-Many experts agree that animation is much easier to learn when taken either in a live online class or in person.
+Many experts agree that animation is much easier to learn when taken either in a live online class or in-person.
 Noble Desktop provides animation classes, from their live online training taken anywhere in the world to their in-person courses in Manhattan, so students can easily find a class that enables them to gain animation skills.
 Class sizes are small; students are not nameless faces on a computer screen.
 Instructors can provide plenty of attention and feedback to students.
-The school is committed to student learning, allowing students to retake the course free up to a year later if they want to brush up on skills.
+The school is committed to student learning, allowing students to retake the course for free within a year if they want to brush up on their skills.

 If you have more time, you can learn what it takes to become an Animator in Noble’s comprehensive Motion Graphics Certificate course.
 This class teaches animation with Adobe After Effects, video editing with Adobe Premiere Pro, and audio editing with Adobe Audition.
 These three pieces of software blend perfectly to create a polished final product.
 Participants will leave the course with a solid portfolio demonstrating their skills to future employers.